KiwiKid/LocationOfInterestExplorer/README.md

 - [ ]  Add day.js (or similar) to improve date formatting

-Tech Debt
-Given Covid rather rapid spread, there are some untidy compromises made in the interests of time, such as:

-- A poorly written readme :)
-- Merge LargeLocationGrid and LocationGrid components
+- Merge LargeLocationGrid and LocationGrid components Tech Debt

-- [ ] Loose typing (any ftw...)
+- [ ] Loose typing ("any" ftw...)
 - [ ] Average Drawer render performance
 - [ ] Average Map render performance
-     (relating to circle relcalculations.
+     (relating to circle recalculations.
 This could become a greater risk Covid progresses and more locations of interest are added)
     - Location circle Clustering?
 - [ ] The "LocationOfInterest" type is based on the original CSV item and could be replaced by MohLocationOfInterest).
 - [ ] Zoom button styling (esp when moving drawer)